Levi-B4/ColorConverter/README.md

 # ColorConverter
-An elixir module which converts hexadecimal values to RGB
+An elixir module which converts color values between hexadecimal and decimal.